developmentseed/chip-n-scale-queue-arranger/README.md

 ```sh
 yarn setup [DB_STRING]
 ```

+If `yarn deploy` fails on the first attempt, you'll need to run `yarn delete` to remove the stack and start again.
+Otherwise the project will fail on newer updates indicating that it is in the state `ROLLBACK_COMPLETE`.
+If the first deploy succeeds, you can make future updates by rerunning `yarn deploy`.

 By default, the cloudwatch logs are not tagged for resource tracking.
 To add `Project` tags to the cloudwatch logs, run the following: